seamustuohy/luci-commotion-quickstart/README.md

+# DEPRECATED

+per: 1.0:grumpycat release.
+Please see the luci-commotion branch for replacement.

 ## commotion-quick-start

 The quickstart is a "on first boot" interface that walks a user through customizing a node.
 This is intended to make